coutnoah/coutnoah/README.md

 - Hi, I’m Noah Cout
-- I recently graduated college with a BS in Electrical Engineering
+- I studied Electrical Engineering and currently work in robotics.

-- I'm new to GitHub, so I'm still figuring out what I want to do!
+- I spend a lot of time working on my homelab.
+- I'm mostly here to keep track of open source projects that I use.

 <!---
 coutnoah/coutnoah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.